'Significant' Number of Equifax Victims Already Had Info Stolen, Says IRS - Slashdot

 Not that you can file faster than a bot polling from your payroll data...

-It's Equifax's job to attack your privacy (Score:3)
+It's Equifax's job to attack your privacy (Score:5, Informative)

 That is what they do.
 And sell the information to anyone who'll pay.